huntabyte/shadcn-svelte/src/content/installation.md

 ### Add a cn helper

-I use a `cn` helper to make it easier to conditionally add Tailwind CSS classes.
-Here's how I define it in `lib/utils.ts`:
+You'll want to create a `cn` helper to make it easier to conditionally add Tailwind CSS classes.
+This project defines it in `lib/utils.ts`:

 ```ts title="lib/utils.ts"
 import { clsx, type ClassValue } from "clsx";